anon962/HvLogV3/README.md

 ## Installing

 Copy the latest [hvlog.user.js file](https://github.com/anon962/HvLogV3/releases/download/latest/hvlog.user.js) from the releases section to your userscript extension.
+After installing you can access the log history by opening your userscript extension and selecting one of the <a src="https://raw.githubusercontent.com/anon962/HvLogV3/refs/heads/master/readme_files/samples/01.png">[2]</a>.

 ## Development